I love my work: it is an honour to support people in creating positive change.

 My interest in body-centred work developed in massage therapy school and subsequently through work as an acupressurist.
 I ran a business called Body Mind Works, combining counselling with body work between 2004 and 2007.

-I have been practicing meditation since 2000 and believe in the value of integrating mindfulness in daily life.
+I practiced meditation regularly for much of my 20s and 30s and believe in the value of integrating mindfulness in daily life.
 I have taught meditation to groups and clients alike.

 Prior to immigrating to Canada in 2002, I worked in community development in both the UK and Nepal.
 I acquired a Bachelors degree in Social Anthropology and Comparative Religions (University of Manchester, England) and grew up in London, England.